LuminosoInsight/code-sample-term-counting/README.md

 ----------

-We'll be evaluating your code sample based on the quality of the documentation, the correctness of the script's behavior, the clarity of the code, and the maintainability of the design.
+We'll be evaluating your code sample based on the quality of the documentation, the correctness of the script's behavior, the completeness of the tests, the readability of the code, and the maintainability of the design.

 Submitting your code
 --------------------